 Statement of Faith

 1. We believe that the Bible is the only Word of God consisting of the 66 books of the Old and New Testaments.
-It is verbally inspired of God and inerrant in the original writings, which stand exclusively with no additions, and is the supreme and final authority in faith and life.
+It is verbally inspired by God and inerrant in the original writings, which stand exclusively with no additions, and is the supreme and final authority in faith and life.

-2. We believe there is only one living and True God eternally existing in three persons—Father, Son, and Holy Spirit, the same in substance, equal in power and glory.
+2. We believe there is only one living and True God eternally existing in three persons—Father, Son and Holy Spirit, the same in substance, equal in power and glory.